Skip to contents

 generate_ggplot

-Should a ggplot-based visualization of the ResIN network be generated?
+Logical; should a ggplot-based visualization of the ResIN network be generated?
 Defaults to TRUE.

 plot_ggplot

-Should a basic ggplot of the ResIN network be plotted?
+Logical; should the ggplot of the ResIN network be plotted?
 Defaults to TRUE.
 If set to FALSE, the ggplot object will not be directly returned to the console.
 (However, if generate_ggplot=TRUE, the plot will still be generated and stored alongside the other output objects.)

 plot_whichstat